Direct Access Barristers

 A Public Access barrister can give written and oral advice, draft letters and statements of case, settle expert instructions, negotiate on your behalf, attend mediation, draft and issue court documents, and represent you at hearings in the County Court, High Court, Family Court, tribunals and appellate courts.

-What can a direct access barrister NOT do?
+What can a direct access barrister not do?

 +